Hi, I am Richard. On this blog, I share thoughts, personal stories — and what I am working on. I hope this article brings you some value.

 The Opportunity to Participate in Public Affairs.
 We need to feel that we have an influence on our surroundings.
 The ability to impact public events, participate in decision-making processes, contribute to societal issues, or simply have the chance to express our opinions.
 Being an active part of something greater is, for many, an inseparable aspect of a good life.

 Protection and Safety of Loved Ones.
-A good life isn’t just about personal happiness.
+A good life is not just about personal happiness.
 We feel better knowing our loved ones are safe.
 Protecting family and friends, whether from physical dangers or psychological challenges, is and will remain a fundamental need.

 Protection of Property.